Resources for Archival and Special Collections Projects + Research Development

 Introduction to Archival Research

-The Graduate Center Library offers semesterly workshops for students new to using archives: the next “Archival Research: The Basics” workshop will be hosted in April.
-To register, please check the Workshop Calendar for the schedule as it is announced.
+The Graduate Center Library offers semesterly workshops for students new to using archives, titled “Archival Research: The Basics.”
+Please check the Workshop Calendar for the schedule, and to register.

 GC Librarians can also assist as you prepare to visit an archive, or when you are doing research with secondary sources.
 Each department (and MALS track) has a librarian who can work with your specific projects.
 You may make a research appointment with your subject librarian for in-depth conversation and support.